axelcarapinha/CmyMessage/README.md

 # CmyMessage
-A _C_ server with multiple services.
+A server made in _C_ with multiple services.
 ⚠️ In progress!